boeni-industries/aico/docs/concepts/agency/agency-integration.md

 - Influence **prompt construction** (via system/context prompts, skill selection, and planning templates).
 - Trigger **proactive messages** (ResponseMode.PROACTIVE) without direct user input, via new topics like `AICOTopics.AGENCY_PROACTIVE_TRIGGER` and conversation engine callbacks.

-### 3.2 Over Memory and AMS
+### 3.2 Over Memory, World Model and AMS

-`MemoryManager` and AMS already implement:
+`MemoryManager`, the shared World Model Service, and AMS already implement:

-- Long‑term storage and retrieval of facts, segments, and graph structure.
+- Long‑term storage and retrieval of facts, segments, and graph structure (libSQL-backed KG + embeddings).
 - Background consolidation (sleep‑like phases) orchestrated by the scheduler.
 - Behavioral learning scaffolding (skill store, Thompson Sampling, preference manager) for skill‑based interaction.

-**Agency’s role** over memory is to:
+**Agency’s role** over memory and world model is to:

-- Treat AMS as the **source of long‑term context and open loops** when forming goals.
+- Treat AMS/WM as the **source of long‑term context, facts, hypotheses, and open loops** when forming goals.
 - Use behavioral learning outputs (skill success rates, user preferences) to select **which skills to apply** for a given goal.
 - Schedule consolidation and reflective tasks as part of AICO’s **sleep routine**, rather than as purely technical jobs.

-### 3.3 Over Emotion and Personality
+### 3.3 Over Emotion, Personality, and Social

 The emotion engine and personality simulation (see `personality-sim-architecture.md`) already provide: